 - Questions to ask your doctor.

-For diarrhea, some basic questions to ask your doctor include:
+For diarrhea, some basic questions to ask include:

 - What is likely causing my diarrhea?

-- Could my diarrhea be caused by a medication I'm taking?
+- Could my diarrhea be caused by a medicine I'm taking?

 - What tests do I need?

 - Is my diarrhea likely temporary or chronic?